grip-on-software/data-analysis/README.md

 include one via a volume and point at it when running the scripts using a `--config` argument.

+Due to CRAN updates, it may be difficult to install packages for R 3.6.x, but not all the scripts have been tested on newer versions.
+For local development, you can use the `Dockerfile` which is tagged for R version 4.4.1.

 ## Configuration

 The R scripts receive initial configuration using a YAML file.
 Copy the file